 During this 12 month period, the initial amount of heat generated by the installation running at its installation capacity for 1,314 hours will be paid at the higher Tier 1 tariff.

-On the first anniversary of the date of accreditation after 1 April 2017, the amount of generated heat will be taken to start again from zero and the tiered tariffs will be applied until the next anniversary of the installation’s accreditation or a further change in the Regulations.
+On the first anniversary of the date of accreditation after 1 April 2019, the amount of generated heat will be taken to start again from zero and the tiered tariffs will be applied until the next anniversary of the installation’s accreditation or a further change in the legislation.

 Meter readings and payments

 When you submit your meter readings each quarter, Ofgem can determine how much heat you have generated cumulatively over the 12 months since your anniversary date.

 Ofgem will tell you via a message on the RHI Register if you have reached your 400,000 kWhth cap based on your submitted meter readings and pay you for all eligible heat output up to this cap.